neelkamath/omni-chat-backend/docs/spec.md

 - [x] Delete messages.
 - [x] Star messages.
 - [x] Markdown support.
-- [ ] Search users based on their public information.
-For example, if a user's phone number and email is public, you can see if your friend is on the service using that in the case that you don't know their username.
-Useful information can be displayed publicly, such as an organization they went to (e.g., you can search users using Google or Stanford as an organization filter if they went/go there).
-- [ ] Forum chats.
-- [ ] Search for chats (e.g., official Android chat, random groups individuals have created).
 - [ ] Broadcast groups where only admins can send messages.
 This way you don't need to worry about spam from hundreds of imbeciles asking repetitive questions.
+- [ ] Disappearing messages.
+- [ ] Forum chats.
+- [ ] Search for chats (e.g., official Android chat, random groups individuals have created, Mario Kart chat).
 - [ ] By default, group chats disallow anonymous users, and users without an account.
 - [ ] Every chat and message has a URL.
 - [ ] Allow search engines to index the chat.
 - [ ] You can toggle between online and offline mode.
 Messages and calls will send via your SIM card offline.
 Similar to how FaceTime and iMessage makes calls and messages free by converting SIM usages to internet messages under the hood, we could provide free offline (SIM use) services.
 - [ ] Background noise cancellation for an audio or video call.
-This needs to be free so that people like homemakers will prefer it over WhatsApp's shitty service.
-- [ ] Make it a federated chat system so that you can chat with people on other instances.
-Let's say that there are two instances, `instance1` and `instance2`. `instance1` has two users, `black` and `gray`. `instance2` has a  user `pink`.
-If `blue` wanted to message `gray`, `blue` could either specify `gray`'s username as `@instance1/gray` or `@gray`.
-If `blue` wanted to message `purple`, `blue` would have to specify `purple`'s username as `@instance2/purple`.
 - [ ] Marketplace for free and paid bots, themes, digital stickers, etc.
-- [ ] Easily switch between multiple accounts.
-- [ ] Emoji will be larger than usual if the entire message is a single emoji.
 - [ ] Reply to a message so that the context isn't lost.
 - [ ] Send drawings, contacts, locations, live locations for a specified duration, audio recordings, photos, videos, polls, memoji, stickers, and any type of file.
 - [ ] Polls.